-The decision to use donor eggs is often a difficult one because it does involve the loss of the genetic and biological connection to the mother.
+The decision to use donor eggs is often a difficult one because it does involve the loss of the genetic and biological connection to the Mum.
 And often grieving is a part of that process.
 Add to this years of disappointment and heartache and it is no wonder some of you might be feeling a bit fragile.
-As a veteran tenant of many counsellors’ couches myself, I strongly recommend that you see one of our fabulous counsellors to sort through some of your fears, concerns, and sadness with respect to doing an egg donor cycle.
-Contact us for a counsellor close to you.
+As a veteran tenant of many counsellors’ couches myself, I strongly recommend that you see one of the counsellors at your chosen Fertility clinic, to sort through some of your fears, concerns, and sadness with respect to doing an egg donor cycle.

 How on earth do I go about choosing a donor?